LucreziaLorenzon/Thesis/README.md

 REQUIREMENTS: Python 3.6

-INPUT: Genetic simulations from MSMS software (http://www.mabs.at/ewing/msms/index.shtml)
+INPUT: Genetic simulations

+## MSMS_summarystatistics.py

+###### Script that calculates the summary statistics of each simulation replicate.

 ## SVM.py

 ###### Script that implements a Support Vector Machine.

-INPUT: csv file that contains the summary statistics of interest, related to each MSMS simulation replicate.
+INPUT: csv file that contains the summary statistics of interest, related to each MSMS simulation replicate

 It performs: